Learn / Guides / Customer journey mapping (CJM) guide

 Hotjar’s tool stack gives you insights and user feedback ‘in the wild’

-Personalization is key to great customer experience, even with self-serve products.
-Customers value brands that understand their unique needs.
+Personalization is key to great customer experience, even with self-serve products, because customers value brands that understand their unique needs.

-Mapping lets you dig deeper into user intent and interactions so you can create personalized experiences across all touchpoints.
+Mapping lets you dig deeper into user intent and interactions, allowing you to create personalized experiences across all touchpoints.

-Create targeted landing pages with use cases for different customer types
+Create targeted landing pages with use cases for different customer segments

 Show relevant social media ads to potential customers browsing online